MATTMCCA/Thermal-Logo/B-card_rev1/README.md

 New game plan, nix the regulators, drop in a dc/dc power module.
 Now I don't have to worry about the vreg layout being perfect for maximum efficiency.
 I might be-able to socket the dc module so no leads stick out the bottom.
 If not, oh well.

 ### From [Datasheet](http://www.henlv.com.cn/kin/php/upload/20200924/1600919314377087.pdf) (wrong datasheet though)
-`Have good shielding anti‑interference performance and electromagnetic compatibility, output overcurrent, Overheating protection, Self‑recovery and other functions.`
+`Have good shielding anti-interference performance and electromagnetic compatibility, output overcurrent, Overheating protection, Self-recovery and other functions.`

 ...so I don't know if it will drop out or limit the current, I suspect it will drop out ("*self recovery*"), that's what most do (this could be problematic).

+# Addendum Part 3
+I blew out the nickle chromium wire riveted to my test PCB.
+The good news is, I was not able to measure any voltage sag on the 7.4v 600mAh battery during **spontaneous vaporization** of the wire.
+After more destructive testing, I do need to regulate the element voltage, and probably limit the current to a sane amount.
+Those batteries are WAY better than I thought they would be.
+I may be able to get away with a linear Vreg capped at 2A for the elements, instead of the pricey DC switching modules with possible over current dropout.